 Many efforts have been spent to obtain a system providing a solution to manage tasks and data in the distributed environments.
-Academic community joined the effort; GriPhyn[5] provides a good computational environment for the particle physics.
-SEEK[6] has a solution to orchestrate the tasks for ecology.
-Taverna [7] offers a flow mechanism for life science.
+Academic community has contributed these efforts; GriPhyn [5] provides a good computational environment for the particle physics.
+SEEK [6] has a solution to orchestrate the tasks for ecology.
+Taverna [7] offers a flow mechanism for the life science.
 Not only did the academic community provide a solution but there also exist propriety software for the distributed task management such as Inconcert [8], and Websphere MQ Workflow [9].
-Moreover, Grid community has an interest in this area because of its focus on secure and collaborative resource sharing across geographically distributed institutions.
-GridFlow[10] offers an agentbased architecture to schedule the Grid tasks dynamically.
-Additionally, several new specifications have been presented such as Business Process Language for Web Services (BPEL4WS) [11], and Web Services Choreography Interface (WSCI)[12].
+Moreover, Grid community has interest in this area because of its focus on secure and collaborative resource sharing across geographically distributed institutions.
+For example, GridFlow [10] offers an agent-based architecture to schedule the Grid tasks dynamically.
+Additionally, several new specifications have been presented such as Business Process Language for Web Services (BPEL4WS) [11], and Web Services Choreography Interface (WSCI) [12].
 There also exist several systems that utilize markup languages for the orchestration purpose.
-One of them is eXchangeable Routing Language (XRL) It uses XML base documents for the workflow management [13].
+One of them is eXchangeable Routing Language (XRL).
+It uses XML based documents for the workflow management [13].